caspersg/aFuncLang/README.md

 - left associative function application using whitespace
 - curried functions
 - limited pattern matching in function definitions
+- as much as possible of the language is written in itself
 - basic functional tools, map, foldr, cons etc

-- as much as possible of the language is written in itself
+## built in constructs
+only very simple constructs are built in

+- string
+- number
+- boolean
+- lambda
+- pattern match, with keys method
+- function application
+- assignment
+- basic comparison equal lessThan lessThanEqual
+- basic maths +-*/%
+- string concat (+)
+- string parse
+- curry/uncurry

+## derived constructs
+all other constructs are written in the language itself

+- and or not xor
+- cons head tail last
+- map
+- foldr foldl
+- filter any all append concat
+- most combinators compose identity etc

 ## fibonacci implementation